omri30000/CronProject/README.md

    Example: "./Client --command-id 1 --delay-factor 30 --repeat true"
     * X - number between 1 and 3, the identifier of the command.
     * Y - number between 0 and 4294967296, the delay in which the server will respond (in seconds).
-    * Z - true/false, determines whether the response have to be repeatitive.
+    * Z - true/false, determines whether the response has to be repeatitive.

 #### Supported commands
 --comand-id 1 : Get server time <br>